Police find body of teenager killed by friends in Santa Cruz, Rio | Rio de Janeiro

-The Civil Police of Rio de Janeiro reported that this Wednesday (13) they found the body of 17-year-old Cauã Neres in the Guandu River.
+The Civil Police of Rio de Janeiro reported that this Wednesday (13) they found the body of 17-year-old Cauã Neres in Rio São Francisco.
 Friends confessed that killed the teenager over a cell phone.

 - Share on WhatsApp